SALib/SALib/docs/getting-started.rst

 Installing SALib
 ----------------

-To install the latest stable version of SALib using pip, together with all the dependencies, run the following command:
+To install the latest stable version of SALib via pip from `PyPI <https://pypi.org/project/SALib>`__. together with all the dependencies, run the following command:

 ::